Technigo/project-guess-who/README.md

 # Project Name

-This is the fifth project of Technigo bootcamp spring 2021.
-The assignment was to build Guess Who game.
+Guess Who -game

-## The problem
+## The learning goals

-I followed the steps given to us to build the project.

-If I have had more time I would have changed the images etc. so that the game would look more like my own game.
+-How to use arrays and objects  in JavaScript
+-How to use array methods such as forEach() and filter() -How to manipulate the DOM using JavaScript
+-How to structure code in functions
+-How to plan and think about game logic

 ## View it live